sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   * Some features run in multiple instances as one per ASIC. e.g. syncd
   * Some features run in multiple instances as one per ASIC and one in host too. e.g. database

-All these features single or multiple, share the same image with only runtime differences.
+All these features single or multiple, share the same image with only runtime differences.<br/>
-Multi-ASIC support would be a *best* effort approach.
+The kubernetes management of Multi-ASIC platform would be a *best* effort approach.
 Any additional work required for multi-asic support would be outside the scope of this doc.

 ## Manifests
-For kube managed dockers, the runtime is defined in manifests.
-Following are the differences observed across multiple instances of same feature.
+For kube managed dockers, the runtime is defined in manifests.<br/>
+Following are the differences observed across multiple instances of same feature in a multi-ASIC platform.
   * Name of the container
+    The name is suffixed with the asic number that runs from 0 to count-1.
+The instance running in host carry no suffix.

     e.g. "bgp, bgp0, bgp1, bgp2, bgp3, bgp4, bgp5"

     This is well defined across ASICs, hence can be auto coined.

-  * NAMESPACE_ID - the environment variable
+  * NAMESPACE_ID.
+    This is provided to each instance running for a ASIC as environment variable.
+The instance running in host does not have this environment variable.<br/>
-    none for host instance and for each ASIC, it ranges from 0 to 5.
-This is well defined across ASICs.
+    The ID ranges from 0 to count-1.
+As this is well defined across ASICs, it can be auto-coined.

   * Hostname
-    The host instance carry the hostname.
+    The host instance carry the actual hostname.
 The ASIC instances carry an unique ID.
-All docker of running in that ASIC share that ID.
+All dockers of running in an ASIC share that ID.
     ***TODO/Questions:***
-      1) How is this identified per ASIC ?
+      1) How is this coined per ASIC ?
-      2) Can this be pre-identified and be common across switches of the same platform ?
+      2) Can this be pre-identified and be common across all switches of the same platform ?

   * Mounts differ
     Path mounts differ per ASIC.
 For example, each ASIC instance maps its own redis instance.
 This is well defined across ASICs.
+Hence can be auto-coined.

 In short, same image, but with different runtime parameters.
 This can be easily extended as multiple manifests as one manifest per ASIC.
+We would need to be able to share a manifest across all switches of the same platform.

 ### Summary:
 * There will be a ***manifest per instance*** in switch, which could be one per ASIC and/or one per host.